bookercodes/booker.codes/works/scrimba-pod.md

 ![A company effort](../../img/scrimba-pod-timeline.png)

-I don't think it was up to NPRs standards 😅, but it was _good enough_ to start learning and iterating on the positioning of the podcast.
+I don't think it was up to NPRs standards 😅!
+But it was _good enough_ to start learning and iterating on the positioning of the podcast.

 A few months later, we arrived at a podcast elevator pitch and format that hooks our listeners: